working papers

 (joint with Lukasz Balbus and Wojciech Olszewski and Kevin Reffett)

-For a strong set order increasing (resp., strongly increasing) upper order hemicontinuous correspondence mapping a complete lattice A into itself (resp., a sigma-complete lattice into itself), we provide conditions for tight fixed-point bounds for sufficiently large iterations starting from any initial point in A. Our results, hence, prove a generalization of the Tarski-Kantorovich principle.
+For a weakly monotone (resp., strongly monotone) upper order hemicontinuous correspondence mapping a complete lattice A into itself (resp., a sigma-complete lattice into itself), we provide conditions for tight fixed-point bounds for sufficiently large iterations starting from any initial point in A. Our results, hence, prove a generalization of the Tarski-Kantorovich principle.
 We provide an application of our results to a class of social learning models on networks.

 Interim correlated rationalizability in large games, 2024